The ‘Needs to Know’

 3. It’s the first time we’ve visited the Country Park & today had to head straight through it as we were on a long walk.
 However it’s somewhere we’ll definitely go back & explore.
 Our path lies straight ahead…

-4. Like we said, our path lies straight ahead between two lakes so it’s always worth a quick peep either side…
+4. Walk straight ahead between two lakes so it’s always worth a quick peep either side…

 5. Many of the fishing pegs along here have names or sculptures which blend into the surroundings…